-California Preliminary Notice Requirements
+California 20-Day Preliminary Notice: 2026 Requirements

 Everyone who works in the construction industry in California should pay attention to the California preliminary notice requirements.
 The statute changed in July of 2012, so anything you read that was written before that date is likely to lead you astray.